Umarex air pistol

 Umarex air pistols are air gun replicas of handguns manufactured by Umarex Sportwaffen of Germany under license from the manufacturers of the original firearms.

 They are imported into the United States by Umarex USA, Inc..

 Design

-The replicas are operated by disposable carbon dioxide cylinders and fire .177 caliber airgun pellets or steel BBs.
-Depending on the model, they use removable 8-round or 10-round rotary magazines.
-For some revolver and lever-action rifles, drop-out magazines that eject from the bottom of the grip or shells are also in use.
+The replicas are operated by disposable carbon dioxide cartridges that fire .177 caliber airgun pellets or steel BBs.
+Depending on the model, they use removable 8-round or 10-round rotary clips, or regular magazines.
+For some revolver and lever-action rifles, drop-out magazines that eject from the bottom of the grip or shells also in use.

+Disassembled H&K USP by Umarex Airguns.

 Models

 Pellet pistols

 A Smith & Wesson 629 (bottom) and its Umarex replica (top).